 Houston Homeowners Guide for Spring 2017

-ABC Home & Commercial Services has been making life easier for Texas homeowners for over 60 years.
+ABC Home & Commercial Services has made life easier for Texas homeowners for over 60 years.
 Our background-checked employees provide reliable, top-notch home services and treat your home as we would our own.
-As an extension of this philosophy, we put together a Houston Homeowners Guide for Spring 2017.
+As an extension of this philosophy, we created a Houston Homeowners Guide for Spring 2017.

 The 9-page Guide includes:

-You can download the guide here and print out the helpful checklists or view them on your mobile device.
+You can download the guide here, print the helpful checklists, or view them on your mobile device.
 To see a short preview of the information you’ll find in the Guide, keep reading.

 Spring Home Maintenance Checklist